top of page

 How can growers prevent hermaphroditic plants?

-The majority of cannabis growers focus on cultivating sensimilla, which refers to unpollinated female buds.
-Sensimilla is more potent than seeded cannabis due to higher concentrations of essential oils and psychoactive cannabinoids.
+The majority of growers focus on cultivating sensimilla, which refers to unpollinated female buds.
+Sensimilla is more potent than due to higher concentrations of essential oils and psychoactive cannabinoids.

 Bruce Perlowin advises closely watching the plants to detect hermaphrodites or pollen, which can adversely affect the entire cultivation.
 Swiftly remove any male flowers that appear.
 If there are only a few, they can be removed, but close monitoring is necessary.
 For plants with many male flowers, it's better to eliminate the entire plant.